 Target Indicator Data Availability, Source and Frequency Long Term Indicator: Parameters to be measured in accordance with the environmental quality standards to determine Good Status.
 The Quality of Bathing Water in Ireland.
 EPA.
 Published annually.
 HH: All economic shellfish waters, as identified on the register of protected areas, to achieve good status, or Interim Indicator: Compliance with the Quality of Shellfish Water Regulations.
 Water Quality in Ireland report.
 EPA.
 Published every 1 to 2 years. maintain high status, by the deadlines set in the final Plan.
 Long Term Indicator: Parameters to be measured in accordance with the environmental quality standards to determine Good Status.
 Water Quality in Ireland report.
 EPA.
 Published every 1 to 2 years.
 HH: All water bodies designated for salmonids, as identified on the register of protected areas, to achieve Interim Indicator: Water quality in designated salmonid waters.
 Water Quality in Ireland report.
 EPA.
 Published every 1 to 2 years. good status, or maintain high status, by the deadlines set in the final Plan.
 Long Term Indicator: Parameters to be measured in accordance with the environmental quality standards to determine Good Status.
 Water Quality in Ireland report.
 EPA.
 Published every 1 to 2 years.
 S: Achieve soil phosphorus levels in line with Teagasc targets for agricultural land.
 Interim Indicator: Soil Phosphorus levels.
 National Soils Database.
-Teagasc and EF as data becomes available.
+Teagasc and EPA.
+Updated as data becomes available.
 S: Achieve risk reduction targets as detailed in the Soil Directive for areas identified as at risk (not yet established) (Ire and NI).
+Long Term Indicator: Monitoring programme as established under the requirements for the Soil Directive (once established) (Ire and NI).
+Not yet established.
 W: No deterioration in status of waters currently with Interim Indicator: Interim Water status.
 Interim Water Status in 2011 Report.
 EPA. high or good status (WFD Objective).
 Long Term Indicator: Water status in 2015 report.
 Water Status Report to published in 2015 as part of second RBMP cycle.
 EPA.
 W: Restoration to good status of waters currently at Interim Indicator: Interim Water status.
 Interim Water Status in 2011 Report.
 EPA. moderate, poor or bad status (WFD Objective).
 Long Term Indicator: Water status in 2015 report.
 Water Status Report to published in 2015 as part of second RBMP cycle.
 EPA.
 W: Progressively reduce chemical pollution in waters Interim Indicator: Interim Water status.
 Interim Water Status in 2011 Report.
 EPA.
 (WFD Objective).
 Long Term Indicator: Water status in 2015 report.
 Water Status Report to published in 2015 as part of second RBMP cycle.
 EPA.
 W: Limit pollution inputs to groundwaters and prevent Interim Indicator: Interim Water status.
 Interim Water Status in 2011 Report.
 EPA. deterioration (WFD Objective).
 Long Term Indicator: Water status in 2015 report.
 Water Status Report to published in 2015 as part of second RBMP cycle.
 EPA.